sw1zpwr/whitebit-api/Private/http-private-v1-doc.md

 `Ask` - sell order

-`Limit order` - order that has price, amount fields required for fill.
-If this order will find other order with opposite side - he will finish him.
-If not - he gets into orderbook.
+`Limit order` - to place this order, you need to fill the 'Price' and 'Amount' fields.
+If this order finds a corresponding order on the opposite side, it will be executed.
+Otherwise it will be placed into the orderbook.

 ___
 ### Trading balance by currency